 Chances are you would feel a bit of freedom in your own skin.
 And isn’t what we want truly just be ourselves?

-Becoming and Being you stakes a bit of work because it means that you are accepting yourself 100% flaws and all.
+Becoming and Being you takes a bit of work because it means that you are accepting yourself 100% flaws and all.
 Your flaws are uniquely yours and they are everything about you to love.

 A few things I learned over time: